NIH-MIP/Pathology_DetectInkedBoundaries/README.txt

 # digital imaging, which will be automatically registered to inked imaging
 # and annotations saved
 #
+# (Optional - NEW 1/7/2019) users can elect to manually outline inked borders,
+# which are then automatically registered to un-inked imaging (if provided) and
+# annotations automatically saved.
+This may come in use if the 'auto'
+# option fails to accurately detect boundaries
+#
 # Annotations will be saved to the highest resolution image contained in
 # the digital stack (i.e. 40x if full digital image) provided at input.
 #